J. B. Bury: Writings

 Bury's writings, on subjects ranging from ancient Greece to the 19th-century papacy, are at once scholarly and accessible to the layman.
 His two works on the philosophy of history elucidated the Victorian ideals of progress and rationality which undergirded his more specific histories.
 He also led a revival of Byzantine history (which he considered and explicitly called Roman history), which English-speaking historians, following Edward Gibbon, had largely neglected.
+In 1886–88 he published a series of articles on the Frankish domination in Greece.
+In 1892 he was among the first contributors to Karl Krumbacher's journal Byzantinische Zeitschrift.
 He contributed to, and was himself the subject of, an article in the 1911 Encyclopædia Britannica.
 With Frank Adcock and S. A. Cook he edited The Cambridge Ancient History, launched in 1919.

+In 1913, Bury wrote A History of Freedom of Thought, a book from the freethinking perspective criticizing Christianity and the Catholic Church as being against reason.
+In response, Hilaire Belloc wrote an essay exposing numerous historical inaccuracies in the book, and accusing him of not doing original research, but simply "repeating what some other man of the same kind has said before him, and that other man is repeating something that was said before him."